IBM-EPBL/IBM-Project-7420-1658855571/README.md

-💻#Smart Fashion Recommendation System:
+# Smart Fashion Recommendation System 💻:

 A Smart Application that recommend fashion Products based on the user preferences with the aid of chatbot support.

-♨️#Links:
+# Links ♨️:

 [Project Design and Planning](https://github.com/IBM-EPBL/IBM-Project-7420-1658855571/tree/main/Project%20Design%20%26%20Planning)